wfslithtaivs/Coursera-tasks/CodeBook.md

 <h3>Raw data description</h3>

-<p>Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
-For purpose of Course Project was extracted data of time/frequency pre-processed sensor signals collected during experiment for 6 types of activities for 30 persons (splited randomly for generating training (70%) and test (30%) groups). </p>
+<p>The Human Activity Recognition database was built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+For purpose of Course Project data of time/frequency pre-processed sensor signals collected during experiment for 6 types of activities for 30 persons (splited randomly for generating training (70%) and test (30%) groups) were extracted. </p>
 <p>Input files:</p>
 <table border="1">
    <tr>